0xlucyy/hawk/TICKETS.md

 #### Will do
 - backend : api limit
-- both : ability to add domains to watch from frontend. in a file, or single lined entry.
-- backend : Use ENS name on owners if domain is set for an address
 - backend : add a highest bid ever stats on each domain, in weth
 - backend : add domain mint value to each domain
 - backend : add domain sales history to each domain
 - backend : search for domains in db with either starts_with or ends_with
-- backend : fix backend logger, make info actually useful
 - backend : batch graphql calls
 - backend : automatic backup web3 provider if local node is offline